Pipedream with Dylan Pierce

 00:53:32 - Dylan Pierce

-Order the T shirt, order the T shirt design, and order the T shirt.
-We'll give you an API endpoint, and you have to.
-You should train to do that.
+order the T-shirt, order the T-shirt design, and order the T-shirt.
+We'll give you an API endpoint, and you have to train it to do that.

 00:53:39 - Scott Steinlage